Six drops in a row for Global Dairy Trade auction - NZ Herald

-Global Dairy Trade auction prices have continued their downward spiral, recording a sixth consecutive fall, with prices across the board down 3.6 per cent from the previous event.
+Global Dairy Trade auction prices have continued their downward drift from highs seen earlier this year, recording a sixth consecutive fall, with prices across the board down 3.6 per cent from the previous event.

 Whole milk powder - which has the biggest influence on Fonterra's farmgate milk price - fell 3.0 per cent to an average US$3864/MT, while skim milk powder - Fonterra's second biggest reference product - dropped 7.0 per cent to an average US$3126/MT.